kyriakos-papadopoulos/Projects/API_Projects/Spotify/Monthly_Playlists/README.md

 - **Custom Cover Generation**: Creates unique, visually appealing covers for each playlist using radial gradient backgrounds with added noise texture.
 - **Dynamic Font Selection**: Automatically selects between black or white text for maximum contrast and readability.
 - **Color Uniqueness**: Ensures that no two playlist covers use similar colors, enhancing visual distinction.
-- **Data Persistence**: Intermediate data (like track information and streaming history) is saved to pickle files for easy re-use and modification.
 - **Playlist Exclusion**: Optionally excludes songs from specific playlists in your Spotify library from the analysis.

 ## Prerequisites